SysKitTeam/docs-spdockit/requirements/sharepoint-on-premises-user-permissions-requirements.md

 ### Error Message

-If the user does not have proper privileges the following error message will be shown:
+If the user does not have proper privileges, the following error message will be shown:

-“You do not have privileges to load current farm!
+“You do not have privileges to load the current farm!
 Please contact your administrator.”